Decorating Inside & OutHome & Garden

 Then, I put the 90-degree PVC elbow on the cut end.

-I did end up using an additional PVC coupler to join the 2 final pieces of pipe which were just not quite long enough on their own — out of the 2 10-foot PVC pipes.
+I did end up using an additional PVC coupler to join the two final pieces of pipe which were just not quite long enough on their own — out of the two 10-foot PVC pipes.

 TIP: This is why I mentioned earlier that bracket placement determines how many 10-foot pieces you’ll need.
 I may switch it out for a single piece of pipe — to avoid having the curtain drag on the coupler joint.

-I wanted to place the J-hooks above each of the wood posts — because that’s where the curtains will be tied when not in use.
-(I have 4 wood posts among the balustrade, and I figured each post would be the best places to distribute, gather, and tie the 6 curtain panels.)
+I wanted to place the J-hooks above each of the wooden porch posts because that’s where the curtains will be tied when not in use.
+(I have 4 wood posts among the balustrade — and I figured each post would be the best places to distribute, gather, and tie the 6 curtain panels.)

 NOTE: I decided to add a 3/4-inch J-hook to the center of the short side rod — which ended up being the longest single rod at 93 inches.
 It was sagging a bit in the middle, and I felt it wouldn’t hurt to have the additional support in the center of the rod.
-The 3/4-inch J-hook fits to the size of the 3/4-inch pipe and would need to be inserted into the J-hook.
+The 3/4-inch J-hook fits to the size of the 3/4-inch pipe.

 #6 – Finally, I added the sheer curtain panels.